alexprengere/alexprengere/README.md

 ### Hi there 👋

-I am Alex Prengère and I maintain a few Python libraries.
-Data scientist by trade, snake tamer by night.
+I am Alex Prengère and I maintain a few things.
+Data scientist by trade, Python enthusiast by night.

 <br>